Unit 3 Progress Check Mcq Ap Lang

 • Hasty Generalization: Drawing a conclusion based on insufficient evidence.
 Example: "I met two rude people from New York, so everyone from New York must be rude."

 • Post Hoc Ergo Propter Hoc (False Cause): Assuming that because one event followed another, the first event caused the second.
 Example: "After I started taking this supplement, my headaches went away.
-Therefore, the supplement cured my headaches."
+Because of this, the supplement cured my headaches."

 • Appeal to Authority: Claiming that something is true simply because an authority figure said so, even if the authority is not an expert on the topic.
 Example: "My doctor said that vaccines cause autism, so they must be harmful."